kstastny/workshop-rabbitmq-messaging/presentation/slides/index.md

 TODO prepare slides

-TODO publisher confirms - ASI POTŘEBA! jinak jde odeslat a pokud neexistuje exchange tak spadne.
+DONE publisher confirms - ASI POTŘEBA! jinak jde odeslat a pokud neexistuje exchange tak spadne.
 Ukázat

 show the problematic example first (vehicle repository, use case of adding new vehicle, where it can fail - all three options)
         > simulates the reliability of distributed transactions without requiring use of the Distributed Transaction Coordinator (DTC).